 ·Fourth repaving completed on Sept.
 19, 2006.

-·Dave Marcis leads the series in starts at Talladega with 61.
-Jeff Gordon leads all active drivers with 43 starts; followed by Joe Nemechek with 38.
+·Dave Marcis and Terry Labonte lead the series in starts at Talladega with 61 each.
+Jeff Gordon leads all active drivers with 45 starts; followed by Tony Stewart with 32.

-·37 drivers have Coors Light poles at Talladega, led by Bill Elliott with eight.
-Joe Nemechek leads all active drivers with four; followed by Jeff Gordon with three.
+·38 drivers have Coors Light poles at Talladega, led by Bill Elliott with eight.
+Jeff Gordon leads all active drivers with four.

 ·10 drivers have won consecutive Coors Light poles at Talladega.
 Bill Elliott holds the record for most consecutive poles at Talladega with six (1985 - 1987).